The Heart Is a Lonely Hunter: Characters

 Singer is a deaf engraver who has learned to speak.
-However, after he meets fellow mute Spiros Antonapoulos, Singer chooses to only use sign language.
+However, after he meets fellow mute Spiros Antonapoulos, Singer chooses to use only sign language.
 Many characters in the novel are attracted to Singer’s silent presence and project their struggles onto him, believing Singer originates from or is sympathetic towards their respective demographic groups.
 For example, Dr. Copeland believes Singer is Jewish, and Blount believes Singer "knows" the Communist political message that Blount is trying to share.
 However, Singer never confirms or denies these potential aspects of his identity.
 Initially, McCullers conceived of Singer as a Jewish character named Harry Minowitz, based on a painting of a Jewish man in an art gallery whose expression she found to be "wise, kindly, and compassionate".